akuklev/LiterateKotlin/README.md

 These applications values readability over writeability, conciseness over simplicity, principled considerations over practical concerns, and the avoidance of boilerplate and visual clutter at almost any cost.
 When writing a computer science research paper or an educational tutorial, it's fine to spend days on polishing code snippets for optimal readability, conciseness and typographic perfection.

-Kotlin was carefully designed with other goals in mind; it has a remarkable balance between readability and writeability, expressiveness and simplicity, orderliness and pragmatism, innovation and conservatism.
-One might wonder whether Kotlin is at all suitable for literate programming purposes.
-Indeeed, such a major shift in priorities requires radical and braking changes in syntax and at least some modest changes in default behavior: superficially, literate Kotlin, as I have tentatively called it, is a different language.
-But the differences turn out to be superficial, while proposed semantic adjustments and extensions seem to be equally beneficial for both literate and original Kotlin.
+These priorities seem to contradict some of Kotlin cornerstones: a remarkable balance between readability and writeability, expressiveness and simplicity, orderliness and pragmatism, innovation and conservatism.
+Yet it turns out that neccesary changes, while being rather radical, are limited to syntax and default behavior.
+Literate Kotlin, the Kotlin flavour presented in this memo, can be seen as an alternative interface for the same underlying language.

+First part of the memo is devoted to syntax and appearence of the language.
+The second part proposes several adjustments regarding default behaviour.
+Third part outlook extensions equally beneficial for both literate and original Kotlin.

-# Part I: Syntax, typography, mandatory tooling
+# Part I: Syntax and appearence

 Blocks, literals, and comments